1966 Formula One season

 Jack Brabham won his third and final championship, driving a Brabham-Repco.

-John Surtees finished as runner-up in the World Drivers' Championship.
+1964 Champion John Surtees finished as runner-up in the World Drivers' Championship.

 Jochen Rindt finished third in the World Drivers' Championship.

 Brabham-Repco won the International Cup for F1 Manufacturers with the Brabham BT19 & BT20.

 Ferrari finished runner-up with the Ferrari 246 & 312/66.

 Cooper-Maserati finished third in the International Cup for F1 Manufacturers with the Cooper T81.

 The 1966 Formula One season was the 20th season of FIA Formula One motor racing.
 It featured the 17th World Championship of Drivers, the 9th International Cup for F1 Manufacturers, and four non-championship races open to Formula One cars.
 The World Championship was contested over nine races between 22 May and 23 October 1966.